 The successor to the practice in 1934 was Herbert Walker Higson who had been Frank Freeman’s chief assistant for 17 years.

 Frank Freeman, like his father, designed many types of building and won commissions through competitions.
 There are no buildings prior to 1904 attributed to Frank Freeman so it is difficult to know what he worked on when his father was alive.
 There is also some confusion about who designed some of the buildings in the years immediately after Knill Freeman’s death.
 This is further confused because Frank worked on a number of buildings started by his father, (for instance St Catherine, Horwich and St Aidan, Bamber Bridge), signed his name “Richard Freeman” and designed in a similar style.
 He was particularly known for designing war memorials.

-He was a fellow of RIBA and of the Manchester Society of Architects.
+He was made a fellow of the RIBA in 1933 and of the Manchester Society of Architects.
 He was consulting architect for the Manchester Diocesan Church Building Society.
 Like his father, he exhibited at the Royal Academy.
 His offices were in Smalley’s Chambers and later, 21 Wood Street, Bolton.

 He married Annie Higson in 1923 at St Margaret’s church, Halliwell, Bolton, living at 416 Manchester Road in 1912, later moving to Ivy Bank, Ivy Bank Road and finally to 2 New Hall Lane, Heaton where he died in 1934.
 He is buried with his father at St Stephen and All Martyrs, Lever Bridge, Bolton.

 Above: The opening of St Bede’s church.
 Freeman is believed to be on the far right.
 (Thanks to Bert Kerks)